kavishgr/getghrel/README.md

 ## Installation

-Download the latest binary from the [releases](https://github.com/kavishgr/getghrel/releases/tag/v0.1.0) section and place it in your `$PATH`.
+Download the latest binary from the [releases](https://github.com/kavishgr/getghrel/releases) section and place it in your `$PATH`.

 ### Dependencies

 - A GitHub token.
 By default, the tool will search for the `GITHUB_TOKEN` environment variable.
-Alternatively, you can also provide it directly on the command line.
+Alternatively, you can also provide one directly on the command line.

 ## Usage